-STRUCTURE: An assembly of materials for occupancy, use, or display including, but not limited to, buildings; swimming pools; ponds; mobile homes; antennae and communication towers; free-standing satellite dishes with a diameter greater than thirty-six [36] inches; animal or vehicle jumps; flag poles; playground equipment; fences; signs, blinds; bridges, boardwalks, docks, decks, porches, and patios.
-The term "Structure" specifically excludes elements built at grade without a foundation or pier support including, but not limited to, walking or riding trails or playing fields that are materially unenhanced; compost bins, planters, sidewalks, driveways; and berms, swales, walls less than three [3] feet in height as calculated from grade and assembled from materials native to the parcel (i.e. not imported from off-site) that have been rearranged or relocated on the parcel.
-The term structure also excludes elements of wastewater treatment systems governed by the Vermont Environmental Protection Rules.
+STRUCTURE: An assembly of materials for occupancy, use, or display including, but not limited to, buildings; in-ground swimming pools; ponds; mobile homes; antennae and communication towers;; animal or vehicle jumps; flag poles; public playground equipment; fences; signs, bridges, boardwalks, docks, decks, porches, and patios.
+The term "Structure" specifically excludes elements built at grade without a foundation or pier support including, but not limited to, walking or riding trails or playing fields that are materially unenhanced; compost bins, planters, sidewalks, and berms, swales, walls less than three [3] feet in height as calculated from grade and assembled from materials native to the parcel (i.e. not imported from off-site) that have been rearranged or relocated on the parcel.
+The term structure also excludes elements of wastewater treatment systems and water supplies governed by the Vermont Environmental Protection Rules.